open-pioneer/trails-starter/docs/GettingStarted.md

 # ➜  press h to show help
 ```

-We also have prepared a few tasks for Visual Studio Code, should you be using that IDE (see `.vscode/tasks.json`).
+If you use Visual Studio Code as IDE, you can alternatively use some tasks we prepared (see `.vscode/tasks.json`).

 The `dev` script (defined in `package.json`) starts [Vite's](https://vitejs.dev/) development server.
 When you open the address that has been printed to the console (<http://localhost:5173/> in this case), you will be greeted by our test site (defined in `src/index.html`).